Is There Any Way to Get Them Removed Quickly?

 The most common example of a black mark on your credit history is a creditor listing a default against you.

 Credit defaults refer specifically to a mark on your credit history for an unpaid bill or other debt.
 The most common types of defaults that may be listed on a credit history are for utility bills, telco bills, loan repayments, credit card payments and mortgage repayments.
-Failure or refusal to pay these types of bills may result in your bank, lender, telco, or utilities provider listing a default against you.
-However, in order to do so, they must prove they have made reasonable efforts to contact you and have given you ample opportunity to settle the payment(s).

 Failure or refusal to pay these types of bills may result in your bank, lender, telco, or utilities provider listing a default against you.
-However, in order to do so, they must prove they have made reasonable efforts to contact you and have given you ample opportunity to settle the payment(s).
+However, to do so, they must prove they have made reasonable efforts to contact you and have given you ample opportunity to settle the payment(s).

 How long do defaults stay on my history?